-c.
+b.
 Health Sciences

-For assistance in completing the Teaching Evaluation Document (TED) and Case Load forms, contact the office of the Associate Vice Chancellor for Academic Affairs in Health Sciences.
+For assistance in completing the Teaching Evaluation Document (TED) and Case Load forms, contact the office of the Vice Chancellor Health Sciences, Academic Affairs.

-18. Teaching Evaluations/Other Evidence of Teaching Effectiveness
+19. Teaching Evaluations/Other Evidence of Teaching Effectiveness

 Per APM 210, it is the responsibility of the department chair to submit meaningful statements, accompanied by evidence, of the candidate's teaching effectiveness at lower-division, upper-division, and graduate levels of instruction.
 More than one kind of evidence shall accompany each review file.
 Please see APM 210 for additional examples of teaching evidence.
 Evaluations should be arranged in reverse chronological order (most current evaluations first).